htsnet/Gerador-Historia-Infantil-chatGpt/README.md

-Project: Project in Python using ChatGPT for child story creation, using Streamlit for the visual part.
+Project: Project in Python using ChatGPT for child story creation.
 Autor: Hamilton Tenório da Silva
 Date: April/22/2023

 This project uses Google AI for speech recognition in Portuguese Brazilian voice.
 The voice is from "Luciana" (Apple).

-See this project on https://htsnet-gerador-historia-infantil-chatgpt-index-4sf3kn.streamlit.app/

 ------ Instructions ------